Bladder cancer breakthrough

 “We have the most advanced early-stage bladder cancer program in the world,” he says.

-“If you believe in the motto of this institution—Changing Medicine, Changing Lives—you have to put your money where your mouth is.
+“If you believe in the motto of this institution — Changing Medicine, Changing Lives — you have to put your money where your mouth is.
 Otherwise you’re just doing the same thing as everybody else.
 Who wants to be average?”

 The findings highlighted the promise of gem/doce as an effective replacement for BCG for high-risk disease.
 With BCG still nearly unobtainable for the foreseeable future, more and more urologic oncologists are looking to use gem/doce.

-To date, all the studies reporting on gem/doce outcomes have been retrospective, analyzing past patient data, and most of that data has come from UI Hospitals & Clinics patients.
+To date, all the studies reporting on gem/doce outcomes have been retrospective, analyzing past patient data, and most of that data has come from UI Health Care patients.
 A UI study directly comparing gem/doce to BCG, published in in JAMA Network Open in February 2023, was also a retrospective analysis of UI patient data, and it showed that gem/doce was better than BCG in preventing recurrence of high-risk cancer in a population of 312 patients.
 In early 2023, however, a group of cancer research centers launched the BRIDGE clinical trial, a highly anticipated nationwide study that will recruit 870 NMIBC patients and conduct the first prospective, controlled, randomized comparison of BCG and gem/doce.

-The first is continuing the UI’s early work to personalize NMIBC care through genomics.
 With multiple treatments available, patients will receive better care if their doctors know in advance which therapy will likely work best for them.

 1961: Thiotepa